EndPointCorp/end-point-blog/2015/01/12/dbdpg-escaping-placeholders-with.html.md

 SELECT count(*) FROM pg_class WHERE relpages > 24;
 ```

-In this case, the operator is “>”—the greater than sign.
+In this case, the operator is “>”—​the greater than sign.
 It compares the things on its left (in this case, the value of the relpages column) with the things on its right (in this case, the number 24).
-The operator will return true or false—in this case, it will return true only if the value on its left is larger than the value on its right.
+The operator will return true or false—​in this case, it will return true only if the value on its left is larger than the value on its right.
 Postgres is extremely extensible, which means it is easy to add all types of new things to it.
 Adding your own operator is fairly easy.
 Here’s an example that duplicates the greater-than operator, but with a ? symbol:

 ```
 CREATE OPERATOR ? (procedure=int4gt, leftarg=integer, rightarg=integer);